-Large, Multiple-contractor Projects (i.e. Community wide Fiber Optic Installation, Sewer Replacement Projects)
+Large, Multiple-contractor Projects

+(i.e., Community-wide Fiber Optic Installation, Sewer Replacement Projects)

-It is strongly recommended for project managers and engineering firms to contact the Montana811 Representative to coordinate a "Safe Excavation Roundtable" several months prior to the project start.
-If the project has a pre-construction meeting, it is great time to schedule a roundtable.
+We recommend that project managers and engineering firms contact the Montana811 Administrator to coordinate a "Safe Excavation Roundtable" several months before the project starts.
+If the project has a pre-construction meeting, it is a great time to include a roundtable.

 Provide contact information for all general and subcontractors involved with the project.
-Also include the scope of the project including area, dates, and crews involved.
-The Montana 811 Program Coordinator and Trainer will contact all potentially affected parties may have an opportunity to understand and discuss the requirements needed to provide underground locates for the project effectively and safely.
-This preconstruction meeting is a valuable tool that has proved to help alleviate confusion and frustration when these large multicontractor projects happen.
-It also allows the affected underground facility owners time to ensure they are staffed adequately to complete the locates in a timely manner throughout the project.
+Also include the project's scope, area, dates, and crews involved.

+The Montana 811 Administrator may be able to contact the potentially affected parties and create an opportunity to understand and discuss the requirements needed to provide underground locates for the project effectively and safely.
+This preconstruction meeting is a valuable tool that has proved to help alleviate confusion and frustration when these large multi-contractor projects happen.
+It also allows the affected underground facility owners time to ensure they have enough staff to complete the locates on time throughout the project.

-Large Continuous Work Area (i.e. Fiber Optic Long Haul installation, Transmission Pipeline Construction, Road Construction)
+Large Continuous Work Area

+(i.e., Fiber Optic Long Haul installation, Transmission Pipeline Construction, Road Construction)